cran/MicroSEC/README.md

 This pipeline is designed for filtering mutations found in formalin-fixed and paraffin-embedded (FFPE) samples.
 The MicroSEC filter utilizes a statistical analysis, and the results for mutations with less than 10 supporting reads are not reliable.
-Four files are necessary for the analysis: mutation information file, BAM file, and mutation supporting read ID information file.
+Two files are necessary for the analysis: mutation information file, BAM file.
+A mutation supporting read ID information file is desirable but not necessary.
+Prepare a sample information tsv file.

-### File 1: mutation information file
+### File 1: mutation information tsv file (required)
-This excel file should contain at least these contents:
+This tsv file should contain at least these contents (any number of other columns are allowed):
 ```
-Sample       Gene       HGVS.c  HGVS.p Mut_type Total_QV>=20   %Alt   Chr  Pos         Ref Alt SimpleRepeat_TRF Neighborhood_sequence                      Transition
+Sample              Mut_type   Chr  Pos               Ref Alt SimpleRepeat_TRF Neighborhood_sequence
-SL_1010-N6-B SLC25A24    _      _      1-snv    366            1.0929 chr1 108130741   C   T   N                CTACCTGGAGAATGGGCCCATGTGTCCAGGTAGCAGTAAGC  C>T_t
+SL_1010-N6-B  1-snv         chr1 108130741   C    T   N                               CTACCTGGAGAATGGGCCCATGTGTCCAGGTAGCAGTAAGC
 ```
 - Notation:
     - Mut_type: [altered bases]-[mutation type (snv, ins, or del)].
 1-snv, 3-snv, 3-del, 1-ins, etc.
-    - Total_QV>=20: The read number with total Q-value >=20.
-    - Chr: chr1-22, chrX, and chrY for hg38.
-1-22, X, and Y for hg19.
+    - Chr: chr1-22, chrX, and chrY for hg19 and hg38.
+1-20, X, and Y for mm10.
+           MicroSEC handle both "chr1" and "1" format chromosomes.
     - Pos/Ref/Alt: There are some difference from HGVS nomenclature as follows:
           - 131C>T -> Pos/Ref/Alt 131/C/T.
           - 514_515insC and 514A -> Pos/Ref/Alt 514/A/AC
           - 244delC and 243A -> Pos/Ref/Alt 243/AC/A
-    - SimpleRepeat_TRF: Whether the mutation locates at a simple repeat sequence or not.
+    - SimpleRepeat_TRF: Whether the mutation locates at a simple repeat sequence or not (Y or N).
     - Neighborhood_sequence: [5'-20 bases] + [Alt sequence] + [3'-20 bases].
-    - Transition: 1-snv mutation pattern with a 3'-base.
-C>T_t represents CT to TT mutation.
-C>T_g_FFPE represents the possible FFPE artifact.
-    - Sample, Mut_type, Chr, Pos, Ref, and Alt should be set exactly.
+    - Sample, Chr, Pos, Ref, and Alt should be set exactly.
-    - Gene, HGVS.c, HGVS.p, Total_QV>=20, %Alt, SimpleRepeat_TRF, and Transition can be set to any values.
+    - If you do not know Mut_type, SimpleRepeat_TRF, or Neighborhood_sequence, enter "-".

-### File 2: BAM file
+### File 2: BAM file (required)
-This file should contain at least these contents:
+This file should contain at least these contents (always included in standard BAM files):
-- QNAME, FLAG, RNAME, POS, MAPQ, CIGAR, RNEXT, PNEXT, TLEN, SEQ, and QUAL
+- QNAME, FLAG, RNAME, POS, MAPQ, CIGAR, RNEXT, PNEXT, TLEN, SEQ, ISIZE, and QUAL.

-### File 3: mutation supporting read ID information tsv file
-This file should contain at least these contents:
+I only have experience processing BAM files of up to 20 gigabytes.
+It is recommended that huge BAM files be split up for processing.

+For example,
 ```
-Chr  Pos       Ref Alt        Mut_ID                                                                                                Mut
-chr1 2561609   T   A          _;ID001-1:579185f,ID004-1:1873933f;ID006-1:1131647f,ID001-1:570086f,ID008-1:1953407r,ID002-2:749570r  .;A;N
-chr6 346429    G   GACACACAC  _;ID005-2:545593f,ID006-1:1132212f,ID006-1:1132212r;ID004-1:991476r,ID004-2:516896f;ID002-1:670026f   .;.+ACACACAC;.-ACAC;N
+samtools view -b sort.bam chr1:100-1000 > output_chr1.bam
 ```

-- Mut_ID
-    _;AAA,BBB,CCC;DDD,EEE,FFF represents the ID list corresponding to the Mut column separated by semicolons.
-    Read ID is "QNAME in the BAM file" + "mapped strand information".
-    Strand information can be extracted from the FLAG column in the BAM file.
-    ID001-1:579185f represents that the read ID is ID001-1:579185 and the read was mapped to the forward strand.
-    ID008-1:1953407r represents that the read ID is ID008-1:1953407 and the read was mapped to the reverse strand.
-- Mut
-    ".;A;N#" represents the mutation pattern: "reference base";"altered to A";"other alterations"
-    ".;.+ACACACAC;.-ACAC;N" reapresents the mutation pattern: "reference base";"insertion ACACACAC";"deletion ACAC";"other alterations"
+It is better to split the file by chromosome.
+If the file size is still too large, split it further at a distance from the mutation.
+Deleting regions where there are no mutations will lighten the process.
+Please download and use MicroSEC.R script file.

-### File 4: sample information tsv file
+### File 3: sample information tsv file (required)
-Seven or eight columns are necessary.
+From seven to ten columns are necessary.
+Three optional columns can be omitted.
 The file contains no header.
 ```
-[sample name] [mutation information excel file] [BAM file]          [read ID information directory] [read length] [adapter sequence read 1]         [optional: adapter sequence read 2] [reference genome]
+[sample name] [mutation information tsv file] [BAM file] [read length] [adapter sequence read 1] [optional: adapter sequence read 2] [sample type: Human or Mouse] [panel name] [optional: reference genome fastq file] [optional: simple repeat region bed file]
-PC9           /mnt/source/CCLE.xlsx             /mnt/source/PC9.bam /mnt/source/PC9_Cell_line       127           AGATCGGAAGAGCACACGTCTGAACTCCAGTCA AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT   hg38
+PC9	./source/CCLE.tsv	./source/Cell_line/PC9.bam 127	AGATCGGAAGAGCACACGTCTGAACTCCAGTCA AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT Human TOP
+A375 ./source/CCLE.tsv.gz	./source/Cell_line/A375.bam	127	 AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT Hg38 TOP ./reference/hg38.fa ./reference/simpleRepeat.bed.gz
 ```

-- Reference genome: Human (hg38), Mouse (mm10), hg19, hg38, or mm10
+- Reference genome: Human (hg38), Mouse (mm10), hg19, hg38, or mm10.
+  Support for other organisms is easy, and will be done as needed upon request.

+### File 4: Reference genome
+Reference fastq file is necessary when you using CRAM files.

+### File 5: simple repeat region bed file (optional, but mandatory to detect simple repeat derived artifacts)
+simpleRepeat.bed.gz file is necessary when you check simple repeat derived errors.

 ## Filtering detail
 This pipeline contains 8 filtering processes.

 - Filter 1  : Shorter-supporting lengths distribute too short to occur (1-1 and 1-2).
         - Filter 1-1: P-values are less than the threshold_p(default: 10^(-6)).
-        - Filter 1-2: The longest shorter-supporting lengths is shorter than 40% of the read length.
+        - Filter 1-2: The shorter-supporting lengths distributed over less than 75% of the read length.
-- Filter 2  : Hairpin-structure induced error detection (2-1 or 2-2).
+- Filter 2  : Hairpin-structure induced error detection (2-1 and 2-2).
-        - Filter 2-1: Palindromic sequences exist within 150 bases.
+        - Filter 2-1: Palindromic sequences exist within 200 bases.
         - Filter 2-2: >=50% mutation-supporting reads contains a reverse complementary sequence of the opposite strand consisting >= 15 bases.
-- Filter 3  : 3'-/5'-supporting lengths are too densely distributed to occur (3-1, 3-2, and 3-3).
+- Filter 3  : 3'-/5'-supporting lengths are too densely distributed to occur (3-1 and 3-2).
         - Filter 3-1: P-values are less than the threshold_p(default: 10^(-6)).
-        - Filter 3-2: The distributions of 3'-/5'-supporting lengths are shorter than 80% of the read length.
+        - Filter 3-2: The distributions of 3'-/5'-supporting lengths are within 75% of the read length.
-        - Filter 3-3: <10% of bases are low quality (Quality score <18).
-- Filter 4  : >=90% mutation-supporting reads are soft-clipped (after cutting adapter sequence).
-- Filter 5  : >=20% mutations were called by chimeric reads comprising two distant regions.
+- Filter 4  : >=15% mutations were called by chimeric reads comprising two distant regions.
+- Filter 5  : >=50% mutations were called by soft-clipped reads.
 - Filter 6  : Mutations locating at simple repeat sequences.
-- Filter 7  : C>T_g false positive calls in FFPE samples.
-- Filter 8  : Indel mutations locating at a >=15 homopolymer.
+- Filter 7  : Indel mutations locating at a >=15 homopolymer.
+- Filter 8  : >=10% of bases are low quality (Quality score <18) in the mutation supporting reads.

+Filter 1, 2, 3, and 4 detect possible FFPE artifacts.
+Filter 5 may also be FFPE artifacts or mapping errors.
+Filter 6, 7, and 8 detect frequent errors caused by the next generation sequencing platform.
 Supporting lengths are adjusted considering small repeat sequences around the mutations.

-Results are saved in a excel file.
+Results are saved in a tsv file.
-The explatation of the results is written in detail in the second sheet of the excel file.

 github url: https://github.com/MANO-B/MicroSEC